-A higher percentage of FHHs than MHHs have stated that their income is sufficient to cover all key categories of expenses except for expenditure on medicine and healthcare services.
+A higher percentage of FHHs than MHHs have stated that their income is sufficient to cover all key categories of expenses except for expenditure on food and utility bills.
 Better financial management practices followed by FHHs and minimal use of alcohol and drugs by female household heads could be among the reasons for the discrepancies in the levels of income sufficiency among male and female-headed households.
+Having said that, a much larger proportion of FHH (58 percent) than MHH (36 percent) have reported that their income is not sufficient to cover food expenses in their households, which is often a sign of extreme poverty.